Considerations when choosing a Mapping Editor for constructing a Knowledge Graph

 In summary, we exposed the four most important criteria we had in mind when designing Ontopic Studio.
 We invite you to combine them with our own criteria when evaluating different mapping editors for your next knowledge graph project.

-Stay tuned for our next post where we will start to put these considerations in practice by showing you how to address a first mapping pattern in Ontopic Studio.
+In our next post we will start to put these considerations in practice by showing you how to create your first mapping pattern in Ontopic Studio.

 Ready to do mapping with a no-code approach?
 Let us help you.
 Get a demo access: